waivio/cl3/README.md

 The goal of the Cl3 library is to provide a specialized, safe, high performance, Algebra of Physical Space implementation.
 This library is suitable for physics simulations.
 The library integrates into Haskell's standard prelude and has few dependencies.
-The library uses a GADT Syntax to specialize to specific graded elements in the Algebra of Physical Space.
+The library uses a ADT data type to specialize to specific graded elements in the Algebra of Physical Space.

-# GADT Syntax Interface
+# ADT Interface
 The constructors are specialized to single and double grade combinations and the general case of APS.
 Using the specialized constructors helps the compiler to compile to code similar to that you would hand write.
 The constructors follow the following conventions for basis.